JonathanGribe/STIGS/1_README.md

 # Stig Remediation - Vulnerability Management

 These Stig remediations are done as part of the CyberRange Program with Josh Makador.
-Each Stig is in its own folder with a .ps1 file and report showing the process of finding the remediation process.
+Each Stig is in its own folder with a .ps1 file and report showing the remediation process.

 Stig List: